The Top 30 Most Valuable Football Cards Of All Time

 48-leaf-van-buren

-PSA has graded over 200 copies, making this one a little bit easier to find.
-If you don't want to spend the near $12K for a Mint copy, shoot for a good version condition of the card can be found for $50 or less
+PSA has graded over 200 copies, making this one easier to find.
+If you don’t want to spend nearly $12K for a Mint copy, shoot for a good version condition of the card, which can be found for $50 or less.

 NFL Films named Van Buren the #58 best player of all time in the NFL.